codeplaysoftware/portDNN/.github/pull_request_template.md

 ## Checklist

-* Have you signed the CLA?
 * If you added a new header, does it have include guards?
-* Have you clang-formatted the PR contents?
+* Have you formatted the PR contents?
 * Have API functions been given Doxygen comments?
 * Is new functionality tested?